-I am delighted to share with you the news that my first novel Skeena has become ‘the most-sold Punjabi novel’ of all times in Pakistan, and it’s publisher, Sanjh Publications, is coming out with a Second Edition in March 2016.
+I am delighted to share with you the news that my first novel Skeena has become ‘the most-sold Punjabi novel’ of all times in Pakistan, and it’s publisher, Sanjh Publications, is coming out with a Second Edition.

 In an email message, Publisher Amjad Salim Minhas said that ‘Sakina is the most sold Punjabi novel Sanjh has ever published; it is also the most sold Punjabi novel in Pakistan’.

 This best-selling Shahmukhi Punjabi edition was published in 2007, and it was the most-launched book in Pakistan with events held in nine cities, each in partnership with local writers and literary organisations.
 This also made it the ‘most reviewed Punjabi book‘; and, the only novel that brought the movement for Punjabi language rights to the fore at each of its launching events.

 Skeena’s Shahmukhi edition was printed 1000 copies where 350-500 is the norm; Skeena is sold-out, and that also is not the norm.
 The publisher thinks that the reasons for its sales/popularity are ‘content, style and exceptional literary quality’.

 It is interesting to note that Author Anthony Dalton’s 2011 predictions about Skeena’s English edition are sl–ow–ly but surely coming to pass in Punjabi, though we still have to see how the Gurmukhi edition does in the Indian Punjab where Skeena has never been published or marketed.